 Curtains or shades?
 Or blinds or drapes?
 And what’s the difference?
 If you’ve ever wondered where, when, why, or how to dress your windows trust me that you’re not alone.
 Window treatments can be tricky and deciding which to use were even more so.
 Below are 5 window treatment combos to consider for your home.

 1. Layer Linen Curtains with Sheer Curtains

-Layering window treatment styles adds a layer (pun intended) of elegance to your home.
+Layering window treatment styles add a layer (pun intended) of elegance to your home.
 This can be done with different fabrics, like pairing a linen drape with a sheer overlay.
-Light filtering and room darkening when you need, it’s a win win combo for me.
+Light filtering and room darkening when you need it, it’s a win-win combo for me.

 2. Combine Curtains with Roller Shades